airdest/NB-Fixs/README.md

 https://discord.gg/HRT9Rh5x3R

 # Notes
+1.Fixs is located at discord's FIXS&RESOURCES RELEASE category.
-1.These fix may only work on NVDIA graphics,and may work on AMD graphics incorrectly.
+These fix may only work on NVDIA graphics,and may work on AMD graphics incorrectly.

-2.Use these fix may let you get banned for 30 days or forever, depends on luck.
+Use these fix may let you get banned for 30 days or forever, depends on luck.

-3.If any fix or script broken with version update ,please open an issue, thanks!

-4.fixs is located at discord's FIXS&RESOURCES RELEASE category.

 you can use script under vb_merge folder to merge FrameAnalysisDump Files , and then import it into Blender by DarkStarSward's 3dmigoto blender plugin.

 and when you export it as vb format ,you need to use script under vb_split folder to split vb file to correct parts, so you can import it back into game.

 For convenience,  It's better to use NarakaLoaderV1.0 ,so you can correctly import vb file into game, and you can press F3 to open or close the fix.

 # DISCLAIMER
 I strongly recommend only using private servers or Single-Player Game for modding.